darlacameron/intro-to-d3-nicar-2020/README.md

 #### How to actually get d3 code on your website
 - Custom static pages outside your CMS
-	- Most complex, interactive graphics will not fit nicely into your news organization's CMS.
-At the Post and the Trib, we publish directly to Amazon s3 buckets as a workaround.
-Yes, it's a lot of work to make sure our code and tracking tags sync up with the main site, but it's worth it to have a sandbox where we can experiment.
+	- Most complex, interactive graphics will not fit nicely into your news organization’s CMS.
+At the Post and the Trib, we publish directly to Amazon S3 buckets as a workaround.
+Yes, it’s a lot of work to make sure our code and tracking tags sync up with the main site, but it’s worth it to have a sandbox where we can experiment.
 	- It's also very important to know that we never write code from scratch — every project that our teams produce starts with a build environment that has a server, file compression, links to Google docs, deploy tools and more built in automatically.
-	- Both the Post and the Tribune work in kits that are written in Node.js, and the [Tribune's kit][14] is open source and free for anyone to use.
+	- Both the Post and the Tribune work in kits that are written in Node.js, and the [Tribune’s kit][14] is open source and free for anyone to use.
 We highly encourage you to use something like this as a base for your work.
-	- Both kits take advantage of [Archie Markup Language][15], a wonderful open-source tool from the NYT's graphics team that renders google docs in graphics.
+	- Both kits take advantage of [Archie Markup Language][15], a wonderful open-source tool from the NYT’s graphics team that creates JSON data from a minimal syntax that is friendly for non-technical folks and hard for your copy editors to break accidentally.
 - Embeds
-	- Sometimes graphics do need to be embedded into the cms for context with a story — that's when iframes come in.
-The Trib's kit allows for the development of embedded graphics with help from a variation on iframes called [frames][16], which is responsive and works great with Google's AMP instant articles (this will make your product and engineering friends happy).
+	- Sometimes graphics do need to be embedded into the CMS for context with a story — that's where iframes come in.
+The Trib’s kit allows for the development of embedded graphics with help from a variation on iframes called [frames][16], which is responsive and works great with Google's AMP instant articles (this will make your product and engineering friends happy).
 	- Your ability to embed raw html inside of your CMS will vary greatly depend on where you work.
 About 7 to 8 years ago, it was a common workflow.
-Generally, d3 requires so many plugins and data files that it's hard to pull off.
+Generally, D3 requires so many plugins and data files that it's hard to pull off.

 #### How to make your graphics editor happy
 - Refine your writing